ferdi-m20/BLANCHARTFerdinand_6_01102022/README.md

 # Piquante

-A web application where users can create, modify or delete added sauces and like or dislike other users sauces also
+A web application to add, edit, delete, like or dislike products (here sauces)

 ## Installation